Solving social issues with digitally converging multidisciplinary knowledge

 However, improving efficiency alone does not directly lead to the expansion or growth of human capabilities.
 Fujitsu’s objective is to try and connect these elements.
 By combining behavioral change models based on behavioral economics with computer science, we are developing a new technology that models how people react, how they accept behavioral change and eventually how behavioral patterns become habitual and established.

 For example, local governments’ care teams are already implementing new nursing care measures that use AI to identify residents most likely to be in need of long-term care, helping them to narrow down prime targets for preventive measures.
-At the ACT Labs, we are focusing on enhancing the effectiveness of preventive measures, increasing care home residents’ participation and even changing their behavior.
+At the CT Lab, we are focusing on enhancing the effectiveness of preventive measures, increasing care home residents’ participation and even changing their behavior.
 Our approach involves identifying a scientific determination of the best care program for their needs.

 Aiming for a society that is resilient to change